SB-167

 Plain Language

-Deployers must publish a clear, readily accessible statement on their public website summarizing the types of automated decision systems they deploy, how they manage algorithmic discrimination risks for each system, and detailed information about the nature, source, and extent of data they collect and use.
-The statement must be periodically updated.
-Small deployers meeting all § 10-16-6 conditions are exempt.
+Deployers must publish and keep current on their public website a clear summary covering: the types of automated decision systems they currently deploy, their approach to managing algorithmic discrimination risks for each system, and detailed information about the nature, source, and extent of data they collect and use.
+The small deployer exemption in § 10-16-6 applies.
+This is a deployer-side analog to the developer public statement obligation in § 10-16-2(d), with an additional data collection disclosure element.

 Statutory Text